Introduction

 According to Goldstein, the major aim of feminism is liberation from the house of bondage.
 As stated by Goldstein, each category of feminism aims at liberating itself from certain injustices.
 In this case, liberal feminism aims at achieving egalitarianism between men and women in society.
 The feminists under this category argue that women have the right to participate in any activity including war.
 To them, this is achieved through legal and political reforms.

 This would not change societal structure.
 Radical feminism relates its problems to the capitalistic economy that is controlled by men.
 In this regard, such groups aim at revising the existing social structure.
-In relation to war, the crusaders under this category argue that war is a tool used by men to subjugate a perpetuate women.
+In relation to war, the Crusaders under this category argue that war is a tool used by men to subjugate a perpetuate women.

 In many cases, warlords would target women since they are easy to defeat.
 Women would then be deprived economically since they do not have the power and the means to resist incursions.
-Conservative feminism tries to understand its surrounding.
+Conservative feminism tries to understand its surroundings.
 Libertarian feminism asserts that people are owners of their lives meaning that they have the power to determine their own destinies, including war decisions.

 Separatist feminism argues that women should concentrate on helping themselves meaning that heterosexual relationships are irrelevant to women.
-In this regard, women should engage in war to protect their fellow women8.
+In this regard, women should engage in war to protect their fellow women.
 In this line of thinking, women should always be involved in making critical foreign policies that would amount to war.
 Furthermore, economic determinism is an issue of concern to women.

 Women single out capitalism as being an impediment to their achievement in society.
 Capitalistic ideologies discriminate women from accessing resources in society.
 Socialist scholars differentiate themselves from Marxism by arguing that injustices can only be abolished through revising the social structure and having sound economic policies in society.
 Cultural feminist movement aims at ensuring women are self-sufficient and self-reliant.